grych/drab/README.md

   2. As described in the previous task, add `Drab.Controller` to your page Controller (eg. `web/controllers/page_controller.ex` in the default app):

     ```elixir
-    defmodule Testapp.PageController do
+    defmodule Example.PageController do
-      use Testapp.Web, :controller
+      use Example.Web, :controller
       use Drab.Controller

       def index(conn, _params) do